 The first step is to train the staff members.
 As part of our presentation, we want students to know that it is OK to talk about what is going on in their lives.
 We want the venue to be considered a safe place.
 To do this, we must make sure that staff members are appropriately trained in how to recognize and assist a student that may be struggling.

 Our primary training offering is an internationally-recognized, evidence based program called Youth Mental Health First Aid.
 This 8-hour certification course covers topics such as anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including AD/HD), and eating disorders.
 Staff members are taught a 5-step action plan for how to help young people in both crisis and non-crisis situations.
-This training is provided via our partners at The Mental Wellness Awareness Association.
+This training is provided via one of our partnering community agencies.

 2. Student Education